ainarajn/Final_Master_Project/README.md

 ## **GWAS\_format**

-**Process status:** REVIEW – functions related to obtain ref and alt allele.
+**Script status:** REVIEW – functions related to obtain ref and alt allele.

 It  makes  the  GWAS  input  more  flexible  in  order  to  obtain  as  output  the  GWAS  with  the information of interest  for downstream analysis  and an established format.
 In addition, we select the SNPs from chr1:22 and with a p-value below the maxim p-value (Max\_pvalue).